ternaus/ternaus.github.io/_posts/2020-08-27-interview-to-analyticsindia-full-version.markdown

 128Gb Ram
 20 Tb+ of various SSD and HDD drives

 It is good enough for prototyping, and when I need something beefier, I use AWS or GCP.
 Both work well.
-Sometimes I try smaller hostings; for example, I had a positive experience with the Hostkey.
+Sometimes I try smaller hostings; for example, I had a [positive experience with the Hostkey](http://ternaus.blog/review/2020/04/08/More-hardware-to-kagglers.html).

-Recently I had a conversation with the CEO of Q blocks.
+Recently I had a conversation with the CEO of [Q blocks](https://www.qblocks.cloud/).
 They have the initiative to give free compute to active Kagglers.
 Feel free to reach them out.

+## Q: There is a lot of hype around machine learning.
+So, when the dust settles down, what will stand the test of time?
+Machine learning is maturing.
+Five years ago, it was all about Research advancements and what is possible in principle.
+It was a phase of active exploration, the era of hype.
+Companies were interested in Researchers.
+Math, statistics, the theory behind ML algorithms were the things that recruiters were looking for.

+Today the hype is fading away; the field becomes mature.
+It is the beginning of the era of exploitation.
+The question is not what ML can do, but how to use it to make an impact.
+Companies are much less interested in researchers, but rather than in Machine Learning engineers: strong Software Engineers that know some machine learning.
+They may not understand all the theory, but they can build solutions that bring value to the business and bring value to the customers.

+Hence I would recommend focusing on software engineering skills.
+They will not get out of fashion for many decades.

+## Q: Which domain of AI, do you think, will come out on top in the next 10 years?

+I believe the most widely used algorithm in 10 years will be the same as today, and the same as 10 years ago.
+And this algorithm is logistic regression. :)

+I hope that reinforcement learning will advance and will finally have applications in the industry.
+If it is the case, it will be huge.

+## Q: What do outsiders get wrong about this field?

+People that are not used to ML do not understand that it is not deterministic but probabilistic.

+In software engineering, we implement A, and it will be able to do B. It is a commitment, and partner teams can plan their actions based on this information.

+In machine learning: we will implement A, it may work with accuracy B, but we are not 100% sure.
+It may not work at all.
+We will try approaches C and D, they may work.

+This is vague, but it is the best that we can often do.
+It takes some time to communicate it to others.

+## Q: What does it take to make a machine learning engineer from GOOD to GREAT? (best practice, workflow management, etc)

+To write good code, you need first to write 100500 lines of the bad code.
+ML is similar.
+The most skilled people I have seen have at least some computer vision experience, time series, natural language processing, recommender systems, and others.
+And they train something 24 / 7.

+Machine learning competitions are an excellent place to develop your machine learning muscles.
+At the beginning of my ML journey, I jumped on every competition that came along.
+It was a brilliant decision.

+It is also essential to be a good programmer.
+The better your code is, the more productive you are.
+The best way is to join the company with high code standards and learn from your colleagues.
+But if you are still in ace media, you may follow advice from my article [Nine Simple Steps For A Better-looking Python Code](http://ternaus.blog/tutorial/2020/04/09/Nine-simple-steps-for-better-looking-python-code.html).
+It could be an excellent first step.

+## Q: Any additional tips for the beginners?
+Book/blog recommendations etc

+My advice for beginners is to write blog posts.
+You learned something new.
+It could be something very basic.
+Write a blog post about this.

+Explaining the material to others is a great way to solidify your knowledge.
+The material that I was teaching to students at the University, even now I remember better than the scientific work that I published.
+If no one reads this, it will still help you.
+But most likely others will benefit from your explanation, which is good for your Karma :)